1 Declaring the trust When a transfer of land occurs in the ACT, the registrar-general cannot register a trust on title and, as is often the case in practice, the trust is not declared to Land Titles.

 Secondly, if you seek to remove and appoint a new trustee, or appoint an additional trustee, you must go through the above process to have the change noted with Land Titles.
 Whether the trust was declared prior to or at the time of entering into the Contract to purchase the land will have a considerable impact on the costs incurred in noting the change of trustee.

 In conclusion, you must be aware of the intricacies in the process to account for delays and costs which may be incurred.
-If you intend to remove and appoint a trustee, or appoint an additional trustee, where the trustee holds land for the benefit of the trust, feel free to give us a call and we can assist you.
+If you intend to remove a trustee and appoint a new or additional trustee, where the trustee holds land for the benefit of the trust, feel free to give us a call and we can assist you.

 For more information contact the Commercial, Property and Finance Team: